aditya43/data-structures-algorithms/README.md

     * Mostly used on BST.
     * Gives data in sorted order.
 - **DFS PreOrder:**
-    * Mostly used on BST.
+    * Can be used to `export` a tree structure so that it is easily reconstructed or copied.
-    * Gives data in sorted order.
+    * We know `root` is at the beginning.